 From a hardware perspective, hybrid cloud deployments reduce the need for expensive storage arrays typical to a private cloud with a tiered storage model, which improves both the cost efficiency and the speed of backups and disaster recovery.
 Simultaneously, compared to the public cloud, the hybrid model offers cost-saving storage features such as compression, deduplication, and thin allocation to a smaller or larger extent.

 The IDC study referred to earlier also found savings of over 47% over a five-year period for a DR workload in a hybrid environment compared to currently popular setups on native public cloud.

 Clearly, the hybrid cloud adds numerous advantages to those of public or private models by themselves.
-That said, it’s important to get the cost/benefit analysis for each workload or scenario correct before going ahead with migrations in any direction, whether from an on-premises data center to the cloud or one cloud to another.
+That said, it’s important to get a correct and accurate cost/benefit analysis for each workload or scenario before going ahead with hybrid cloud deployment in any direction, whether from an on-premises data center to the cloud or one cloud to another.

 Moving to any form of cloud doesn’t simply lead to optimized spending.
-In fact, without proper planning, organizations could be in for a nasty shock when their monthly bill arrives.
+In fact, without proper planning, even organizations opting for hybrid cloud deployment could be in for a nasty shock when their monthly bill arrives.
 As Kaplan emphasized, “It’s not about cloud first; it’s about cloud smart.
 You can be put out of business really quickly if you don’t manage your consumption wisely.”